Clint Eastwood: Relationships and children

-Eastwood's first marriage was to manufacturing secretary-turned-fitness instructor Margaret Neville Johnson in December 1953, having met her on a blind date the previous May.
+Eastwood's first marriage was to manufacturing secretary-turned-fitness instructor Margaret Neville Johnson in December 1953, after meeting her on a blind date the previous May.
 During the courtship, he had an affair that resulted in his daughter Laurie (born 1954), who was adopted by Clyde and Helen Warren of Seattle.
-While the identity of Laurie's biological mother is not public record, McGilligan said the mother belonged to a theater group Eastwood participated in.
+While the identity of Laurie's biological mother is not public record, McGilligan stated that she belonged to a theater group Eastwood participated in.
 (Note: In a December 2018 interview, Eastwood's grandson Lowell Thomas Murray IV said his yet-to-be-identified maternal grandmother "never told Eastwood she was pregnant or spoke to him again.
 It was clear he had no idea, so to make him look like a bad guy is inaccurate."
 This notion is expressly denied by Patrick McGilligan, who insists Eastwood knew full well that he got a woman from Washington state pregnant and—according to McGilligan's "impeccable" sources—had told friends he suspected he might have a child there.)
-Eastwood continued having affairs while married to Johnson, including a 1959 to 1973 liaison with stuntwoman Roxanne Tunis that produced a daughter, Kimber (born 1964).
-Tunis and Eastwood would keep up a "healthy relationship" until her death in 2023.
+Eastwood continued having affairs while married to Johnson, including a 1959–1973 relationship with stuntwoman Roxanne Tunis that produced a daughter, Kimber (born 1964).
+Tunis and Eastwood maintained a "healthy relationship" until her death in 2023.

-Johnson tolerated the open marriage with Eastwood, and eventually they had two children, Kyle (born 1968) and Alison (born 1972).
+Johnson tolerated the open marriage with Eastwood, and the couple eventually had two children, Kyle (born 1968) and Alison (born 1972).
 In 1975, Eastwood and married actress-director Sondra Locke began living together; she had been in a marriage of convenience since 1967 with Gordon Leigh Anderson, an unemployed homosexual.
 Locke claimed that Eastwood sang "She Made Me Monogamous" to her and confided he had "never been in love before".
-Fritz Manes, who knew Eastwood since junior high, described the relationship with Locke as "absolute total, blind love."
-Eastwood finally divorced Johnson in 1984; Locke, however, would remain married to Anderson until her death in 2018.
+Fritz Manes, who had known Eastwood since junior high, described the relationship with Locke as "absolute total, blind love".
+Eastwood divorced Johnson in 1984.
+Locke remained married to Anderson until her death in 2018.
 According to Bill Brown, publisher of the Carmel Pine Cone, Eastwood considered Locke the love of his life, yet he has never addressed her death.

-In an unpublicized affair, Eastwood sired two legally fatherless children, Scott (born 1986) and Kathryn (born 1988) with Jacelyn Reeves, a flight attendant.
-When Locke and Eastwood separated in 1989, Locke filed a palimony lawsuit and later sued for fraud, reaching a settlement in both cases.
-During the early-to-mid-1990s, Eastwood had a relationship with actress Frances Fisher that yielded a daughter, Francesca (born 1993).
-Eastwood was married for the second time in 1996 to news anchor Dina Ruiz, who gave birth to their daughter Morgan that same year.
+In an unpublicized affair, Eastwood fathered two legally fatherless children, Scott (born 1986) and Kathryn (born 1988) with flight attendant Jacelyn Reeves.
+When Locke and Eastwood separated in 1989, she filed a palimony lawsuit and later sued for fraud, reaching settlements in both cases.
+During the early to mid-1990s, Eastwood had a relationship with actress Frances Fisher that resulted in a daughter, Francesca (born 1993).
+Eastwood married for the second time in 1996, to news anchor Dina Ruiz, who gave birth to their daughter Morgan that same year.
 Ruiz and Eastwood's marriage lasted until 2014.

-Beginning 2014, Eastwood was seen in company with restaurant hostess Christina Sandera, though neither publicly confirmed a romance.
+Beginning in 2014, Eastwood was seen in the company of restaurant hostess Christina Sandera, though neither publicly confirmed a romance.
 Eastwood's spokespeople, managers, and press agents have long denied any knowledge of his personal life.
-Sandera died of a heart attack in July 2024, aged 61.
+Sandera died of a heart attack in July 2024, at age 61.
 By the fall of that year, Eastwood was in a new relationship, though his girlfriend has not been identified.